11 Ways to Wash Clothes in Vinegar

 Put multi-purpose vinegar to work in the laundry room to brighten colors, kill odors and eliminate tough stains.
 A staple in any homemade cleaning arsenal, distilled white vinegar is a multitasking must-have for your laundry routine.

 Add 1/2 cup of vinegar to clothes before washing to give laundry an extra boost.
 It can help your detergent work more effectively as well as protect colors from fading and dissolve the dulling residue that soap and detergents can leave behind on clothes.
-The result is brighter colors and less-faded clothes.
+The result is brighter colors and less-faded laundry and clothing.

 Replace harmful (and expensive) fabric softeners with white distilled vinegar.
 Vinegar acts as a natural fabric softener that softens clothes without leaving any residue.
-Add 1/2 cup of vinegar to the final rinse cycle.
+Add 1/2 cup of vinegar to the final rinse cycle of your laundry.
+Washing clothes is one of the areas overlooked when thinking about eliminating toxins.

-Again, add 1/2 cup of vinegar in the final rinse cycle of each wash load to prevent static cling.
+Again, add 1/2 cup of vinegar in the final rinse cycle of each laundry load to prevent static cling in your clothes.

 The acetic acid in white vinegar breaks down any soap residue that may have built up on clothing, towels, blankets and sheets.
 This residue can irritate sensitive skin, especially in babies and young children.
-Add 1 cup of white vinegar to the rinse cycle to eliminate soap buildup.
+Add 1 cup of white vinegar to the rinse cycle of your laundry to eliminate soap buildup.

-Add 2 cups of vinegar to the final rinse cycle when washing towels, sheets and blankets.
-This will remove all soapy buildup that has accumulated over time and leave your towels softer and fluffier than they have been in a long time.
+Add 2 cups of vinegar to the final rinse cycle when washing delicates, towels, sheets and blankets.
+This will remove all soapy buildup that has accumulated over time and leave your laundry softer and fluffier than they have been in a long time.

 Not only will vinegar reduce static cling, but it will also help minimize lint and pet hair build up.
-Adding 1/2 cup vinegar to the rinse cycle will help keep lint and pet hair from clinging to fabrics.
+Adding 1/2 cup vinegar to rinse cycle will help keep lint and pet hair from clinging to your laundry.

-Keep white clothes white and remove yellow or dingy stains with vinegar.
+Keep white clothes white and remove yellow or dingy stains from your husband's laundry with vinegar.
 To prevent stains, add 1 1/2 cups of vinegar to the last rinse cycle in a load of white clothing.

 To remove stains, bring a large pot of water to boil and add 1 cup of vinegar.
 Remove pot from heat and add your whites.
-Soak overnight, then wash as usual.
+Soak your laundry overnight, then wash as usual.

 Don't cry over spilled coffee.
 Keep a spray bottle of undiluted white vinegar in the laundry room to pretreat coffee, wine, soda, chocolate and jelly stains.
 Apply vinegar to stains on washable 100% cotton, polyester and permanent press cotton fabrics until saturated.
 Let the fabric absorb the vinegar for 10 minutes, then gently scrub with a soft brush and launder according to care tag instructions.
 For accidental deodorant stains, saturate one corner of a washcloth with vinegar and gently wipe away stains.